bajicluka01/CollectiveBehaviour-GroupA/README.md

   - Creation of the Ljubljana topological map

 #### Second report (December 7th)
-- Implement obstacle avoidance
+- Implementation of obstacle avoidance
-- Creation of behavioral patterns to each group
+- Creation of behavioral patterns for each group

 #### Third report (January 11th)
 - Add agents for crowd control